rpm-software-management/dnf/doc/conf_ref.rst

     :ref:`integer <integer-label>`

     The priority value of this repository, default is 99.
 If there is more than one candidate package for a particular operation, the one from a repo with *the lowest priority value* is picked, possibly despite being less convenient otherwise (e.g. by being a lower version).

-.. _strict-label:

-``strict``
-    :ref:`boolean <boolean-label>`

-    If disabled, all unavailable packages or packages with broken dependencies given to DNF command will be skipped without raising the error causing the whole operation to fail.
-Currently works for install command only.
-The default is True.

 ``type``
     :ref:`string <string-label>`